 With all that being said, here are some ways that you can help other people when it comes to charity.

 Pick A Cause Worth Fighting For

 If you are donating to charity, you want to pick a charity that you're interested in.
 It can be something personal to you, or just something you're interested in.
 You aren't going to be that invested if you just pick a charity that you don't care about.
 Once you pick the cause that's worth fighting for, it's time to think about how you're going to approach it.
 To do this, you can:

 Always do some research when it comes to figuring out which charity you want to donate to.
 Some charities may be more reliable than others.
 There are some charities where the owners take most of the money for themselves, and “charities” that are just outright scams to take people’s money.
 Meanwhile, there are selfless charities that give all of the money to the people who need it the most.
 A goodand legitimate charity should disclose where the money is going, so do your research and see what you can find.

 Do Some Volunteer Work

-Just like with a charity, you do want to do some research on where it is you're working and figure out a cause you're interested in.
+Just like with a charity, you do want to do some research on where it is you're working and figure out a cause that you're interested in.
 If you love animals, try working in an animal shelter.
 If you want to help the homeless, try looking at your local homeless shelter.

 Just Talk To Someone